miayam/miayam.github.io/_posts/2017-06-14-day9-javascript-challenge.md

   })();
 {% endhighlight %}

-I express my love to her...
+You will see this in `console`.
 <p style="color: pink; font-size: 25px">メリー メディオーアティ is the best ❤</p>

-`%c` before text indicates the text are going to be styled with inline CSS we pass as second parameter.
+Pay attention. `%c` before text indicates the text are going to be styled with inline CSS we pass to second parameter.

 ### `Warning!`
 Instead of simply "say what you say" via `console.log`, what if we warn our